evansagge/mini_venmo/DESIGN_DECISIONS.md

 4. Testing

   To clearly understand the code and to maintain good quality, both unit and integration test would be good to have.
-  Using Rspec for unit tests and Cucumber for integration tests would be necessary for this.
+  Using RSpec for unit tests and Cucumber for integration tests would be necessary for this.

   To make the process easier, integration tests are written first and made to pass as I write the implementation.
+Unit tests are fleshed out as the interface for the classes are written.